Partial Regularity and Blowup for an Averaged Three-Dimensional Navier-Stokes Equation: Partial Regularity

 We also define $\tilde{P}_j:= \sum_{k=-2}^{2} P_{j+k}$ to be the sum of all Littlewood-Paley projections whose symbols' supports intersect the support of $p_j(\xi)$.
 Likewise we may define $\tilde{p}_j(\xi)$ as $\sum_{k=-2}^{k=2} p_{j+k}(\xi)$.
-We can consider $P_j f$ as a combination of wavelets supported on cubes of side-length $2^{-j}$.
-Keeping this heuristic in mind, we localize on cubes of side-length almost $2^{-j}$.
-That is, we fix an $\epsilon>0$ and localize within cubes of side-length $2^{-j(1-\epsilon)}$.
+We can consider $P_j f$ as a combination of wavelets supported on cubes of sidelength $2^{-j}$.
+Keeping this heuristic in mind, we localize on cubes of sidelength almost equal to $2^{-j}$.
+That is, we fix an $\epsilon>0$ and localize within slightly larger cubes of sidelength $2^{-j(1-\epsilon)}$.
+Such a localization will allow us to commute cutoffs in frequency space with cutoffs in physical space, with only the addition of a negligible error.
 Since the Hausdorff dimension estimate is a closed condition, an approximate localization like this will be acceptable.
 Our localization is achieved with the use of particularly chosen bump functions that we describe below.
+See also \cite{KP} and \cite{O}.